Razcle/thoughtpartner/README.md

 # Installation

-## 1. Manually install the pluging
+## 1. Manually install the plugin

 Download the zip of this repo and unzip it into your vault's `<vault>/.obsidian/plugins/` folder, then reload Obsidian.

 Note: the .obsidian folder may be hidden.
-On MacOS you should be able to press Command+Shift+Dot to show the folder in Finder.
+O n MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.

 ## 2. Bring your own OpenAI key

 Thought Partner uses GPT-3.
-It's free, you'll just pay (the very reasonable) cost of the tokens to GPT-3 (and you'll have $18 of free credit).
+It's free software, you'll just pay (the very reasonable) cost of the tokens to GPT-3 (and you'll have $18 of free credit).

 1. Create an account on [OpenAI](https://beta.openai.com/signup)